Feels like Home (Sigala song)

-"Feels like Home" is a song by English DJ and record producer Sigala, English-Ghanaian recording artist Fuse ODG and Jamaican rapper Sean Paul, featuring guest vocals from American recording artist Kent Jones.
+"Feels like Home" is a song by English DJ and record producer Sigala, English-Ghanaian Afrobeats recording artist Fuse ODG and Jamaican rapper Sean Paul, featuring guest vocals from American recording artist Kent Jones.
 It was written by Sigala, Jones, Fuse ODG, Paul and Janée Bennett, with the song's production handled by Sigala.
 It was released to digital retailers on 14 June 2018, through Ministry of Sound Recordings and B1 Recordings.

 Background

 "Feels like Home" was first announced by Sigala on 13 June 2018, a day before its release.
 Sigala announced that it was the first single from the "#SummerOfSigala" campaign, previously launched by his album preview party of the same name in Ibiza.